MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.machinelearning.trainingoptions.md

 ## Remarks

-This UDT should not be created directly, but rather should be specifiedby calling @"microsoft.quantum.machinelearning.defaulttrainingoptions"and then using the `w/` operator to override different defaults.
+This UDT should not be created directly, but rather should be specifiedby calling @"Microsoft.Quantum.MachineLearning.DefaultTrainingOptions"and then using the `w/` operator to override different defaults.
 For example, to use 100,000 measurements and at most 8 trainingepochs:```qsharplet options = DefaultTrainingOptions()              w/ NMeasurements <- 100000              w/ MaxEpochs <- 8;```

 ## References